 Resplendent in striking yellow and black costume and headdress, with an accessorised cape with rigid edge enabling her to sweep and twirl it like a flag, Eno launches into Electricity, the title track of Ibibio Sound Machine's fourth studio album and my proper entry point, thanks to an irresistible review by Jez at A History Of Dubious Taste in 2022.

 In fact, the bulk of the set is split fairly evenly between this album and their current offering, Pull The Rope.
-I haven't yet caught up with their first three studio albums, so it meant that the majority of the songs played tonight are familiar to me.
+I haven't yet caught up with their first three studio albums, so it means that the majority of the songs played tonight are familiar to me.

 Not that it really matters.
-By the time Eno introduces Fire, the first song to be performed from the current album, I've already surrendered to the groove and giving it everything, although in a way that means that I'm respecting everyone else's personal space and not flailing carelessly everywhere.
+By the time Eno introduces Fire, the first song to be performed from the current album, I've already surrendered to the groove and am giving it everything, although in a way that means that I'm respecting everyone else's personal space and not flailing carelessly everywhere.
 In my mind, I'm dancing like a pro; in reality, to the people next to me, it probably looks like someone's emptied a packet of itching powder down the back of my T-shirt.

 Eno's performance is the attention grabber, but every member of the band is really into it, with Afla and Kari holding their own on either side of the stage.
 Eno frequently engages with all of the band members, with Max Grunhard stepping to the fore on several occasions.
 I'm often left cold by sax showcases in a live show, but the brass kicking in on Protection From Evil sounds huge in this setting.